grimmelm/ctech404/ctech401/module_3/e2_quiz_string_operators/exercise_specs.md

 ---
 # Instructional Requirements
 ## Key Technical Outcome
-<em>Tests student's comrehension of string operators. **Multiple choice?? can it be a text box entering the string?</em>
+<em>Tests student's comrehension of string operators. **Multiple choice??
+Prefer if students enter the string response</em>

 ## Exercise Context
 <em>This will be student-facing text which provides a high-level description of what this exercise is and why it's useful and relevant for them.
 Focus on one key objective for the exercise.
 You don't need to write a final draft of this on your first pass of the specs, just a starting point.</em>